-I began dancing again 13 years ago, when I let a friend I was visiting drag me to a contra dance at the Whidby Island grange hall in Puget Sound.
+I began dancing again more than 13 years ago, when I let a friend I was visiting drag me to a contra dance at the Whidby Island grange hall in Puget Sound.
 It turned out to be the call of the wild, as I sashayed, do-si-doed, swang and was swung in ever-widening circles to a chorus of fiddles, dulcimers and flutes.
 For three hours, I forgot the always-in-my-head writer me and reconnected with me the dancer, an almost lost character from my youth.
 One of my dance partners, who looked a little like Ichabod Crane, told me I could be arrested for having so much fun.

 Dance drives me to bliss.
-I admit, it also fills me with Hallmark sentiments, like "Dance for Joy" and "Dance Like Your Life Depended on It."
+I admit, it also fills me with Hallmark sentiments, like “Dance for Joy” and “Dance Like Your Life Depended On It.”
 But really I do — and it does.

-How My Life Came to Depend on It
+How My Life Came to Depend On It

 I’d been dancing for about three years when my mother, who shared a two-family Victorian with me and my family in San Francisco, died.
-She was the one who first encouraged me to dance as a six-year-old.
+She was the one who first encouraged me to dance as a 6-year-old.
 We’d walk to the Dairy Queen on summer evenings in Ada, Okla., and on the way home she’d say, Let’s run-run-leap!
 I kept leaping in dance classes throughout my youth and early 20s.
 My mother leapt through a big life, directing plays and teaching.
 She had a glorious last six weeks of life at a Zen hospice where one of the caregivers performed a classical Indian dance in her room, in her honor.
 Bravo, she said to life, a million times.
 But still she died.

 After her death, I stopped dancing for a year.
 Instead, I grieved and lived in relative isolation from my friends and neighbors, a state that eventually grew into a full-blown, can’t-get-up-out-of-my-chair depression.
 It wasn’t therapy or pills that finally helped me.
 It was going back to Dance Mission that reconnected me to my body, to other people and to a lighter heart.